sqldelight/sqldelight/docs/common/index_gradle_database.md

     sqldelight {
       databases {
-        Database { // This will be the name of the generated database class. packageName = "com.example"{% if dialect %}
+        register("Database") { // This will be the name of the generated database class. packageName = "com.example"{% if dialect %}
           dialect "{{ dialect }}:{{ versions.sqldelight }}"{% endif %}{% if async %}
           generateAsync = true{% endif %}